• Home

 Upcoming meetings/events are listed in the Millbury-Sutton Chronicle, The Uxbridge Times, and the Blackstone Valley Xpress.

-July 9-July 17 Can/Bottle Redemption Drive M. M. Sherman Blacksmith Shop
+July 5 -July 13 24-hours Can/Bottle Redemption Drive M. M. Sherman Blacksmith Shop

-August 5 6:30 pm Annual Potluck Supper Eight Lots School House
+August 1 6:30 pm Annual Potluck Supper & Scholarship Recipient Recognition Eight Lots School House

 Friday 54 Eight Lots Road

-September 6 7:00 pm Christie Higginbottom First Congregational Church
+September 4 7:00 pm Revolutionary War Munitions First Congregational Church

 Tuesday 307 Boston Road